LIVING OUR VISION...

 Learning by Experience.
-We provide varied experiential learning options.
-Last year our students went flying in a small plane (which most of the teachers have not done!), and they visited many sites of interest in Hampton Roads. (see Djonko-Moore, Leonard, & Holifield, 2017 for the value of experiential learning.)
+We provide varied experiential learning options like flying in a small plane and visiting many historical sites of interest in Hampton Roads. (see Djonko-Moore, Leonard, & Holifield, 2017 for the value of experiential learning.)

 A Warm Christian Learning Community that Empowers Our Children.
 Most importantly, we do all this in a singularly warm and welcoming classroom environment that is positive and encourages students to say, "I matter."
 Together, teachers and students make meaning as a significant part of effective learning (see Twiner, Littleton, Coffin, & Whitelock, 2014).
 Visit us and see for yourself!